-First he was jealous at the fact that when he got into a top middle school, that he wasn't a top student like he was in elementary school which lead to him dropping out of that school and he became a Hikikomori for a while.
+First he was jealous at the fact that when he got into a top middle school, that he wasn't a top student like he was in elementary school which led to him dropping out of that school and temporarily becoming a Hikikomori.

 When he became a Hikikomori, he pretty much became jealous of everyone because so many people thought that he would be a top student in a top middle school, but instead he ended up dropping out of middle school and he felt that everyone around him saw him as a failure.
 He even felt that his own parents saw him as a failure.